 Vacuum glazing requires some type of physical spacer system between the glass sheets that maintains the vacuum space by resisting the compressive load of atmospheric pressure.
 These spacer systems conduct heat between the glass sheets and tend to negate the ultra high insulating value of the vacuum.

 Permanently sealed VIG units, which are evacuated once at time of manufacture in a bake-out and outgassing procedure, use discrete metal spacers because they require ultra-low outgassing materials in order to maintain vacuum service pressures over decades.
 Polymers, which have relatively low thermal conductivity compared to metal, cannot attain the low outgassing rates of metals and therefore cannot be used as spacers in permanently sealed VIG.

 Common to all vacuum glazing is an edge seal that seals the vacuum from the atmosphere.
-Envelop has pioneered very long service life and very low stress viscous edge seals (patented and U.S. and foreign patents pending).
+Envelop has pioneered very long service life and very low stress viscous edge seals (patented in the United States, China, and Japan with additional U.S. and foreign patents pending).
 Viscous seals eliminate the long-standing performance problems related to edge seal stress that continue to plague other designs and that have prevented commercial viability of VIG in cold climates and placed limits on its size.

 Vacuum glazing requires tempered or chemically strengthened glass in order to prevent breakage from thermal stress and to take advantage of insulated deep inset interior edges that minimize edge conduction on very large units.
 Insulated inset interior edges increase temperature gradients across the face of the inboard lite and reduce those across the outboard lite.
-Given the exceedingly low U-value of vacuum system façades, inset interior edges that minimize edge conduction tend to make spandrel space counterproductive for minimizing area weighted average façade U-value, regardless of the method used to insulate the spandrel space.
+Given the exceedingly low U-value of vacuum system façades, inset interior edges that minimize edge conduction tend to make insulated spandrel space counterproductive for minimizing area weighted average façade U-value, regardless of the method used to insulate the spandrel space.
 Therefore, the full thermal advantage of the windows is attained with an uninterrupted vacuum insulated glass exterior.